neponn/ring-tile-card/docs/config.md

   unit_of_measurement: dBm
 ```

-In this example, the ring will be rendered based on the `signal_strength` attribute of the `sensor.temperature` entity.
-A temperature sensor would normally be rendered with °C / °F and ring settings appropriate for a temperature sensor, so you can override the entity's `device_class` and `unit_of_measurement` as shown in the example.
+In this example, the ring will reflect the state of the `signal_strength` attribute of the `sensor.temperature` entity.
+A temperature sensor would normally be rendered with °C / °F and ring settings appropriate for a temperature sensor; to give `ring-tile` more information about the attribute you've chosen, you can override the entity's `device_class` and `unit_of_measurement` as shown in the example.

 In fact, this can be useful if you have a sensor that lacks a `device_class` or `unit_of_measurement`.
 For example: